hyp3rd/telegram-discord-bridge/README.md

   api_hash: "<your api hash>"
   # Whether to log the conversations that aren't available for forwarding (private chats, etc.)
   log_unhandled_dialogs: False
+  # Subscribe to EditMessage events to update the message on Discord
+  subscribe_to_edit_events: True
+  # Subscribe to DeleteMessage events to delete the message on Discord
+  subscribe_to_delete_events: True

 # Discord configuration
 discord: